unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 13. * Related words:
 ^^^^^^^^^^^^^^^^^^^^
-This marker's data should contain any other Greek lemmas that are identified by the other lexica, that are related to this lemma, but not etymologically or as synonyms or antonyms.
+This marker's data should contain any other Greek lemmas that are identified by the other lexica, as being related to this lemma, but which are not etymologically related and do not qualify as being a synonym or antonym.

 14. * Antonyms for all senses:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^